DR NIKKI COMNINOS (SAGE)

 Director - Editor - occasional Academic

-Hi, I'm Nikki - a South African director and editor with 20 years of experience crafting complex stories into compelling television.
-I'm drawn to work that challenges perceptions (mine and that of the audience) and to collaborating with teams who share curiosity, integrity, and a commitment to the craft of filmmaking.
+I choose work that challenges perceptions (mine and also the audience).
+Filmmaking is alchemy and I enjoy collaborating with teams who share curiosity, integrity, and a commitment to the craft of filmmaking.
 I believe the best narratives emerge from creative problem-solving and a willingness to follow the story where it leads.
+Stories need to be felt to be understood, and I love the pursuit of finding the best way to build a story world that stays with an audience.

-My edit highlights include two SAFTA wins for editing on drama series End Game and documentary Fish Out of Water, two SAFTA nominations for Steinheist season 1 and 2, and SAFTA best editing nominations for Devilsdorp, Murder in Paris, and Indians Can't Fly.
+My edit highlights include two SAFTA wins for editing on drama series End Game and documentary Fish Out of Water, two SAFTA nominations for Steinheist seasons 1 and 2, and SAFTA best editing nominations for Devilsdorp, Murder in Paris, and Indians Can't Fly.
 As well as winning the Best Editor award at the Beirut Short Film Festival (Cause of Death).

 In 2022 I was recognised by the American Cinema Editors (ACE) in their International Partnership, and have held the South African Editors Guild (SAGE) acronym for distinguished editors since 2014.
 I am on the executive board of the South African Guild of Editors, a Documentary Filmmakers South Africa member and a Berlinale Talent alumnus.

-Whether directing or editing, I'm a story doctor at heart.
+Whether directing or editing, I'm a story strategist at heart.
 I work across all production phases - from early conceptualisation and research through to final delivery - with particular expertise in long-form and multi-episode series.
 During my career, I have earned the nickname comrade supercuts :)

 Beyond production, I have a strong academic background giving me a critical thinking approach to my work.
 In 2015 I completed my Ph.D. focusing on home video, personal history and memory.
 I work at institutions like Wits University, Open Window, Botswana Ignite and AFDA.
 I was also the training manager for Big Fish School of Digital Filmmaking.
 I am a published author in filmmaking journals.